angular/angular/aio/content/guide/ngmodule.md

 {@a angular-modularity}

-## Angular Modularity
+## Angular modularity

-Modules are a great way to organize the application and extend it with capabilities from external libraries.
+Modules are a great way to organize an application and extend it with capabilities from external libraries.

-Many Angular libraries are modules (e.g, `FormsModule`, `HttpModule`, `RouterModule`).
+Many Angular libraries are modules (such as `FormsModule`, `HttpModule`, and `RouterModule`).
-Many third party libraries are available as Angular modules (e.g.,
+Many third-party libraries are available as NgModules (such as
 <a href="https://material.angular.io/" target="_blank">Material Design</a>,
 <a href="http://ionicframework.com/" target="_blank">Ionic</a>,
 <a href="https://github.com/angular/angularfire2" target="_blank">AngularFire2</a>).

-Angular modules consolidate components, directives and pipes into cohesive blocks of functionality, each focused on a feature area, application business domain, workflow, or common collection of utilities.
+NgModules consolidate components, directives, and pipes into cohesive blocks of functionality, each focused on a feature area, application business domain, workflow, or common collection of utilities.

 Modules can also add services to the application.
-Such services might be internally-developed such as the application logger.
+Such services might be internally developed, such as the application logger.
-They can come from outside sources such as the Angular router and Http client.
+Services can come from outside sources, such as the Angular router and Http client.

 Modules can be loaded eagerly when the application starts.
 They can also be _lazy loaded_ asynchronously by the router.

-An Angular module is a class decorated with `@NgModule` metadata.
-The metadata:
+An NgModule is a class decorated with `@NgModule` metadata.
+The metadata do the following:

-* declare which components, directives and pipes  _belong_ to the module.
+* Declare which components, directives, and pipes belong to the module.
-* make some of those classes public so that other component templates can use them.
+* Make some of those classes public so that other component templates can use them.
-* import other modules with the components, directives and pipes needed by the components in _this_ module.
+* Import other modules with the components, directives, and pipes needed by the components in _this_ module.
-* provide services at the application level that any application component can use.
+* Provide services at the application level that any application component can use.

 Every Angular app has at least one module class, the _root module_.
-We bootstrap that module to launch the application.
+You bootstrap that module to launch the application.

-The _root module_ is all we need in a simple application with a few components.
+The root module is all you need in a simple application with a few components.
-As the app grows, we refactor the _root module_ into **feature modules** that represent collections of related functionality.
+As the app grows, you refactor the root module into *feature modules* that represent collections of related functionality.
-We then import these modules into the _root module_.
+You then import these modules into the root module.

-We'll see how later in the page.
-Let's start with the _root module_.
+Later in this page, you'll read about this process.
+For now, you'll start with the root module.

 {@a root-module}

-## _AppModule_ - the application root module
+## _AppModule_: the application root module

-Every Angular app has a **root module** class.
+Every Angular app has a *root module* class.
-By convention it's a class called `AppModule` in a file named `app.module.ts`.
+By convention, the *root module* class is called `AppModule` and it exists in a file named `app.module.ts`.

-The `AppModule` from the  [_QuickStart seed_](setup.html) is about as minimal as it gets:
+The `AppModule` from the QuickStart seed on the [Setup](setup.html) page is as minimal as possible:

 {@example 'setup/ts/src/app/app.module.ts'}

 The `@NgModule` decorator defines the metadata for the module.
-We'll take an intuitive approach to understanding the metadata and fill in details as we go.
+This page takes an intuitive approach to understanding the metadata and fills in details as it progresses.

-This metadata imports a single helper module, `BrowserModule`, the module every browser app must import.
+The metadata imports a single helper module, `BrowserModule`, which every browser app must import.

 `BrowserModule` registers critical application service providers.
-It also includes common directives like `NgIf` and `NgFor` which become immediately visible and usable in any of this modules component templates.
+It also includes common directives like `NgIf` and `NgFor`, which become immediately visible and usable in any of this module's component templates.

-The `declarations` list identifies the application's only component, the _root component_, the top of this app's rather bare component tree.
+The `declarations` list identifies the application's only component, the _root component_, the top of the app's rather bare component tree.

 The example `AppComponent` simply displays a data-bound title: